top of page

 Marielle (Board Secretary)

-Marielle Battin, a mother of two from Portland, Oregon, is a community advocate who works on behalf of adolescents.
-She has recently partnered with schools on native reservations in South Dakota to assist them with the acquisition of much-needed supplies for academics, sports and hygiene.
+Marielle Battin, a mother of two from Portland, Oregon, now living in Oklahoma, is a community advocate who works on behalf of adolescents.
+She has recently partnered with schools on native reservations in South Dakota to assist them with the acquisition of much-needed supplies for academics, sports, and hygiene.
 However, she emphasizes that material goods are only part of the equation.
-"I am determined to equip the next generation with empowerment, knowledge of tradition and other tools that will make them caring and successful adults," Ms. Battin says.
-"If we mentor well, then each generation will pass these gifts on to their own children."
+"I am determined to equip the next generation with empowerment, knowledge of tradition and other tools that will make them caring and successful adults," She goes on: "If we mentor well, then each generation will pass these gifts on to their own children."
 She urges those who want to join in these efforts to contact her with project ideas or to let her know about schools that may need assistance.
 She is also seeking "sister schools," to help other schools in need.

 bottom of page